Jesús Santa Rodríguez

 Jesús Santa Rodríguez (born 1964) is a Puerto Rican politician affiliated with the Popular Democratic Party (PPD).
 He was elected to the Puerto Rico House of Representatives in 2012 to represent District 31.

+He graduated from High School at Colegio Bautista in Caguas.
+Completed a Bachelor of Science and Engineering with concentration in Chemical Engineering in 1987 at the University of Puerto Rico at Mayaguez.
+Has postgraduate studies in Economics from the University of Puerto Rico.